NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Silence the Profane.md

 * * *

 Your training included instruction on how to prevent enemy priests from using their magic against you, a technique you have mastered and adapted.
 Make a Strike with your deity's favored weapon against the triggering creature.
-On a success, the target is [[Conditions/Off-Guard|Off-Guard]] until the end of your next turn.
+On a success, the target is [[Off-Guard|Off-Guard]] until the end of your next turn.
 The triggering spell is disrupted on a critical success, or on a success if the target is your hunted prey and the spell is a divine spell.

 * * *